pointybeard/helpers-foundation-factory/README.md

 There are no particuar requirements for this library other than PHP 7.2 or greater.

-To include all the [PHP Helpers](https://github.com/pointybeard/helpers) packages on your project, use `composer require pointybeard/helpers` or add `"pointybeard/helpers": "~1.0"` to your composer file.
+To include all the [PHP Helpers](https://github.com/pointybeard/helpers) packages on your project, use `composer require pointybeard/helpers`

 ## Usage